radius-project/docs/docs/content/guides/author-apps/networking/howto-tls-termination-cert-manager/index.md

     You may need to wait a minute or two for cert-manager to authorize with Let's Encrypt and create the secret on the cluster.
 Once this process completes, you should see a secret called `demo-secret` in the default namespace.
 This secret is managed by cert-manager.

-## Step 6: Define a Radius application and gateway
+## Step 6: Define a Radius Application and gateway

 Create a file named `app.bicep` with the following contents.
 Note that we reference the `demo-secret` and reference the Secret Store in the Gateway to enable TLS termination.